 People love to read what other customers have to say about your brand and whilst reviews on Google are really important, brand mentions and sentiment can also really help with your overall organic strength.

-Word of mouth marketing has quickly become one of the most important forms of marketing which can really deliver when it comes to conversions.
+Word-of-mouth marketing has quickly become one of the most important forms of marketing which can really deliver when it comes to conversions.

 According to a study done by Ad Age word of mouth can increase marketing effectiveness by 54%.
+LXA report that word-of-mouth marketing drives a whopping $6T of annual consumer spending and is estimated to account for 13% of consumer sales.

 There’s nothing like a positive endorsement from an existing customer to make a strong impression on prospective clients.
 After all, long-term customers know first-hand the benefits your product or service offers.

-The trust, referrals, and overall brand-building buzz that’s garnered by customers spreading the good word to prospects are worth its weight in gold.
+The trust, referrals, and overall brand-building buzz that’s garnered by customers spreading the good word to prospects are worth their weight in gold.
 Some products, services, and experiences naturally produce chatter, but there are certain things that any company can do to stimulate word of mouth and cash in on the buzz.

 Here are seven things you can be doing to get more people talking about your business: